 - Students will learn about academic support resources.

-- Students will leave feeling better prepared to attend UST.
+- Students will leave feeling better prepared to attend St. Thomas.

-- Parents will obtain an increased understanding of the adjustments students face in their transition to college and the importance of establishing appropriate boundaries as a result of attending O&R.
+- Parents/guests will obtain an increased understanding of the adjustments students face in their transition to college and the importance of establishing appropriate boundaries as a result of attending O&R.

-- Parents will have opportunities to connect with other parents and to meet faculty and staff.
+- Parents/guests will have opportunities to meet faculty and staff.

-- Parents will learn where and how to get support from UST if needed.
+- Parents/guests will learn where and how to get support from St. Thomas if needed.

-- Parents will gain a broader and general understanding of campus policies and procedures, academic expectations and their student’s responsibility to the UST community.
+- Parents/guests will gain a broader and general understanding of campus policies and procedures, academic expectations and their student’s responsibility to the St. Thomas community.

-- Parents will feel confident in their student’s ability to succeed at UST.
+- Parents/guests will feel confident in their student’s ability to succeed at St. Thomas.